sisir711/workforce/README.md

-# workforce
+# workforce-go

-Job metadata for practical purposes
+Workforce configuration as an API for practical purposes.